Terry Bogard: In video games

 He is also playable in the shooter game Sky Stage, and stars in the crossover video games NeoGeo Battle Coliseum in his Mark of the Wolves outfit and the SNK vs. Capcom series in his Fatal Fury 2 outfit.
 The shooting game Neo Geo Heroes: Ultimate Shooting uses him as a playable character.
 An alternate female version of Terry is featured in the game SNK Heroines: Tag Team Frenzy.
 Terry's ending is a dream that revisits the events of Geese's death, but an older Rock also throws him from a cliff before he awakes in the present where Rock had been trying to wake him up after finished cooking their breakfasts.
 Terry appears as a guest character in the Arika fighting game Fighting EX Layer.
 He is available in the King of Fighters X Fatal Fury mobile phone game, the Chinese mobile phone game called KOF: WORLD, Metal Slug Defense, the dating sim Days of Memories and the otome game King of Fighters for Girls.
 A pachinko based on the Orochi storyline of the series was released by SNK featuring Terry, while The Rhythm of Fighters has the character.
-Terry appears as a playable fighter to Super Smash Bros.
+Terry appears as a playable fighter in Super Smash Bros.
 Ultimate.
 He was released as downloadable content in November 2019, along with a stage based on Fatal Fury and The King of Fighters known as King of Fighters Stadium.
+Terry was added as a playable character in Street Fighter 6 in September 2024 as part of its second season of downloadable content.
+The game has him travel across the setting of the series while interacting with followers who bring memories of the Fatal Fury series until meeting Street Fighter character Ken Masters.